-The asset management industry is an important segment of the financial services industry and has been a key driver of growth in financial services over the last decade.
-As of June 30, 2005, according to the most recent available data, industry-wide assets under management across the Mutual Fund, Institutional and High Net Worth distribution channels totaled approximately \$25.3 trillion in the United States.
-We believe prospects for overall industry growth (estimated by a global securities firm to increase at a compound rate of 7% to 9% annually over the next five years) remain strong.
+The asset management industry has been a key driver of growth in financial services over the last decade.
+According to the most recent available data, assets under management across all distribution channels globally total approximately \$49.6 trillion, of which \$24.7 trillion is managed in the United States.
+We believe prospects for overall industry growth (which has compounded at an annual rate of 9% globally over the past five years) remain strong.
 We expect that this growth will be driven by market-related increases in assets under management, broad demographic trends and wealth creation related to growth in gross domestic product, and will be experienced in varying degrees across each of the principal distribution channels for our Affiliates' products.